Stichaeinae: Genera

-Dinogunellus Herzenstein, 1890 is treated as a vaild genus by Catalog of Fishes but Fishbase does not and treats the 3 species classified within it as belonging to the genus Stichaeus.
+Dinogunellus Herzenstein, 1890 is treated as a valid genus by Catalog of Fishes but Fishbase does not and treats the 3 species classified within it as belonging to the genus Stichaeus.

 Characteristics

 Stichaeinae pricklebacks are less elongated in shape than most of the other species in the family with a relatively large head which is smooth and scaleless.
 The anal fin has 1 or 2 spines at the origin with between 0 and 3 spines behind them.
 They have large pectoral fins which contain between 14 and 18 rays while the pelvic fins have a single spine and between 3 and 5 soft rays.
-The head has well-developed sensory canals with paired sensory pores in the supraorbital, postorbital, suborbital,and occipital regions, The lateral line system on the body is complex with many canals and branches.
+The head has well-developed sensory canals with paired sensory pores in the supraorbital, postorbital, suborbital, and occipital regions, The lateral line system on the body is complex with many canals and branches.
 There are teeth on the vomerine and palatine and the gill membranes have a wide joint and are separated from the isthmus.
-The smalles species in this subfamily is the seven-lined prickleback (Ernogrammus zhirmunskii) with a maximum published standard length of 7.5 cm while the largest species are Stichaeus grigorjewi and Stichaeus nozawae which have maximum published total lengths of 60 cm.
+The smallest species in this subfamily is the seven-lined prickleback (Ernogrammus zhirmunskii) with a maximum published standard length of 7.5 cm while the largest species are Stichaeus grigorjewi and Stichaeus nozawae which have maximum published total lengths of 60 cm.